Getting started on CLI

 Installation

-mamba create -n gain
+mamba create -n gain_cli

-mamba activate gain
+mamba activate gain_cli

-Afterwards, install the gain_core conda package:
+Then install the gain_core conda package:

-mamba install -c bioconda -c iossifovlab gain_core
+mamba install -c conda-forge -c bioconda -c iossifovlab gain-core

 Browse available resources